 Healthy handwashing habits for life

 Through Lifebuoy, we have helped over 1 billion people around the world improve their handwashing habits, achieving our 2020 target two years ahead of schedule*.
 But we’re not stopping there.
 We will continue to help people improve their handwashing habits to prevent childhood deaths.

 Clean water & sanitation for all

 Every 23 seconds, somewhere in the world, a child dies from either pneumonia or diarrhoea.1 The simple act of handwashing is the single most effective way of stopping child deaths.
 It can reduce the number of incidences of pneumonia by 23% and diarrhoea by up to 45%.2

 However, washing with water alone isn’t enough to clean hands.
 Handwashing with soap is crucial.
 Through Goal 6 of the UN Sustainable Development Goals – ensure access to water and sanitation for all – governments around the world have committed to promoting the importance of handwashing with soap, specifically through Indicator 6.2.1: proportion of population using safely managed sanitation services, including a handwashing facility with soap and water.
 That’s where we come in – and where we’ve been since 1894.

 Making soap & saving lives since 1894

 Back in 1885, William and James Lever created a soap-producing business – Lever Brothers – declaring it their purpose to ‘make cleanliness commonplace’.
 In 1894, the brothers launched Lifebuoy soap to combat cholera in Victorian England and make health and hygiene accessible to everyone.

-Today, Lifebuoy is the world’s number one selling germ protection soap.3 It’s sold in nearly 60 countries and available across Asia, Africa, Latin America and the Middle East.
+Today, Lifebuoy is the world's number one hygiene soap brand.3 It’s sold in nearly 60 countries and available across Asia, Africa, Latin America and the Middle East.
 It’s the only soap to be accredited by the Royal Society of Public Health, London.
 We make it available at the price of €0.12 for a bar of soap, because we believe that best-in-class hygiene should be a right for everyone, not just for the few who can afford it.